bergesinstitute/graf-method/book-4-unit-2.md

 Podemos usar el verbo *contar* con objeto directo solamente: *Mario contó la historia,* pero en este caso tenemos un objeto indirecto omitido, (a las personas que estaban allí).

-We can use the verb *contar* with direct object only: *Mario told the story,* but in this case we have an omitted indirect object, (to the people who were there).
+💂 We can use the verb *contar* with direct object only: *Mario told the story,* but in this case we have an omitted indirect object, (to the people who were there).

 Podemos usar el verbo *enseñar* con objeto directo solamente: *Yo enseño matemáticas en un colegio,* pero en este caso tenemos un objeto indirecto omitido, (a los estudiantes).

-We can use the verb *enseñar* with direct object only: *I teach math at a school,* but in this case we have an omitted indirect object, (to the students).
+💂 We can use the verb *enseñar* with direct object only: *I teach math at a school,* but in this case we have an omitted indirect object, (to the students).

 El verbo *enviar* normalmente requiere dos objetos.
 Enviamos algo a alguien, cosas a personas.

-The verb *enviar* usually requires two objects.
+💂 The verb *enviar* usually requires two objects.
 We send something to someone, things to people.

-IDEM para los verbos *explicar, mostrar, regalar, dar y decir.*
+Lo mismo para los verbos *explicar, mostrar, regalar, dar y decir.*

-Same for verbs *explicar, mostrar, regalar, dar y decir.*
+💂 Same for verbs *explicar, mostrar, regalar, dar y decir.*

 Podemos usar el verbo *preguntar* con objeto directo solamente: *Yo pregunto muchas preguntas,* pero en este caso tenemos un objeto indirecto omitido, (a la gente).

-We can use the verb *preguntar* with direct object only: *I ask many questions,* but in this case we have an omitted indirect object, (to people).
+💂 We can use the verb *preguntar* with direct object only: *I ask many questions,* but in this case we have an omitted indirect object, (to people).

 Podemos usar el verbo *pedir* con objeto directo solamente: *Yo pido muchos favores,* pero en este caso tenemos un objeto indirecto omitido, (a la gente).

-We can use the verb *pedir* with direct object only: *I ask for many favors,* but in this case but in this case we have an omitted indirect object, (to people, meaning I ask people for favors).
+💂 We can use the verb *pedir* with direct object only: *I ask for many favors,* but in this case but in this case we have an omitted indirect object, (to people, meaning I ask people for favors).

 ## Extras